UMCUGenetics/sparqling-genomics/README.md

 # SPARQLing structural variation

-Extended documentation is available in the `doc/` directory.
+More documentation is available in the `doc/` directory.

+## Dependencies

+The programs in this repository require:
+- GNU Autoconf, GNU Automake, pkg-config and GNU Make
+- HTSlib
+- Libgcrypt
+- Libcurl
+- GNU Guile, guile-commonmark, and guile-json
+- R, ggplot2, and r-sparql

-## Installation and development environment
+## Installation and development environment with GNU Guix

-Create a development environment.
 The following command creates an environment wherein all required tools to construct the project's programs are available:
 ```
 $ guix environment -l guix.scm
 ```